bitplaces/rundeck-slack-plugin/README.md

 information on installing rundeck plugins.

 ## Configuration
-This plugin uses Slack webhooks.
-Create a new webhook and copy the provided token.
+This plugin uses Slack incoming webhooks integration.
+[Create a new webhook](https://demarque.slack.com/services/new) and copy the provided URL.

 ![configuration](config.png)

-The only required configuration settings are:
+The only required configuration setting is the webhook URL.

-- `API Auth Token`: webhook token
-- `Team Domain`: the `mycompany` part of `https://mycompany.slack.com`

 Additionally you can set: